Athletic conference: Professional sports

 Major League Baseball (MLB) does not use the word "conference."
 Instead, it is divided into two separate leagues which are identical to the conferences listed above in all but name (which, although their operations have been integrated via the Commissioner of Baseball in modern times, were originally separately managed organizations with an intense rivalry).
 These are the American League (AL) and National League (NL), with 15 teams each.
 Each league is divided into the Eastern (AL, NL), Central (AL, NL), and Western (AL, NL) divisions, with all six divisions having 5 teams each.
 Each league produces six teams for postseason play, with each division winner also guaranteed one of the top three seeds, even if their record is lower than the league's top wild card teams.

 In all five sports, the champion of one conference (or league in MLB's case) plays the champion of the other conference for the final round championship, this is guaranteed to occur because the rules for the playoffs require play to be exclusively within the conference/league in all rounds before the final round, leaving only two teams for the finals (one from each conference/league) and the records of teams outside a conference/league are ignored, which can allow teams with inferior records to make the playoffs while teams in the other conference with better records do not get in.
-An extreme example of this has occurred four times in the NFL, when the 2010 Seattle Seahawks, 2014 Carolina Panthers, 2020 Washington Football Team, and 2022 Tampa Bay Buccaneers reached the playoffs by winning their respective divisions despite losing records (7–9 for the Seahawks and Washington, 7–8–1 for the Panthers, 8–9 for the Buccaneers).
+An extreme example of this has occurred five times in the NFL, when the 2010 Seattle Seahawks, 2014 Carolina Panthers, 2020 Washington Football Team, 2022 Tampa Bay Buccaneers and 2025 Carolina Panthers reached the playoffs by winning their respective divisions despite losing records (7–9 for the Seahawks and Washington, 7–8–1 for the 2014 Panthers, 8–9 for the Buccaneers and 2025 Panthers).
 These are the only teams ever to qualify for the playoffs with losing records in seasons that were not shortened by strikes (as in 1982, which was shortened from 16 to 9 games).
 In addition, a team's regular season schedule is weighted towards more games against other teams within their own division and to a lesser extent their own conference; NBA and NHL teams play at least two games (one at each home arena) against every other team in their league in a regular season, MLB teams play at least one 3-game series against every other team (as of the 2023 season), but the NFL teams do not.